Creative Course Applications

 How to Use AI Feedback

-1. Upload images of your work to get constructive feedback on composition, color, balance, and technical execution
+Upload images of your work for feedback on composition, colour, balance and technical execution.

-2. Ask specific questions: "How can I improve the focal point?" or "Is my color palette working?"
+Ask specific questions: "How can I improve the focal point?" or "Is my colour palette working?"

-3. Use AI to generate variations—this can spark new ideas you hadn't considered
+Use AI to generate variations — this can spark ideas you hadn't considered.

-4. Practice explaining WHY you kept or changed things after AI input—this critical thinking is gold for interviews
+Practise explaining why you kept or changed things — that critical thinking is gold for interviews.

 Interview Preparation Tips

-Example: "I'm inspired by the contrast between organic decay and industrial structures.
-I love how nature reclaims abandoned buildings—you can see this theme throughout my urban sketches and mixed media pieces."
+Example: "I'm drawn to the contrast between organic decay and industrial structures — how nature reclaims abandoned buildings.
+You can see this theme through my urban sketches and mixed-media pieces."

-Choose something that shows your unique perspective and explains why it matters to you personally.
+Choose something that shows your unique perspective, and explain why it matters to you personally.

-Tip: Have 2-3 pieces ready to discuss in depth—not just what they are, but your process, challenges faced, and what you learned.
+Tip: Have 2–3 pieces ready to discuss in depth — not just what they are, but your process, the challenges you faced, and what you learned.

-Use your sketchbook examples to demonstrate your willingness to take risks and learn from failures.
+Use your sketchbook to show your willingness to take risks and learn from failures.

-Show them: Experiments that didn't work out, materials you tried for the first time, techniques you're still developing.
+Show them: experiments that didn't work out, materials you tried for the first time, and techniques you're still developing.

 Show you've thought about your artistic future and are eager to grow.